-- What if the endeavor is really successful, then what?
+- What if the endeavor is successful?
+Then what?

 The reality is that there are a million questions.
 And, be ready for this; you will not have immediate answers to most of those questions.
 There is no magic formula or solution.
 At best, your efforts will be wrong but useful.
 Wrong in that you will be making tons of mistakes.
-Useful, though, as you fail forward you are getting closer to your ideal design.
+Useful, though; you are getting closer to your ideal design as you fail forward.

 In another way, thinking about the importance of Faith, you can compare and contrast two common types of fear.
-The fear of the unknown contrasting against the fear of missing out.
+The fear of the unknown contrasts with the fear of missing out.
 These two types of fear create tremendous anxiety.
-They are classic opposing forces that are always seem to be in tension.
+They are classic opposing forces that always seem to be in tension.
 You are trying to determine for yourself what is the ideal ratio between those two forces.

-To start something new and execute it, the fear of missing out must exceed the fear of the unknown.
-If you don’t want to miss out on your potential vision and benefits of the ideal design to yourself and others, your fear of missing out on that new thing will need to be greater than your fear of the unknown.
-Your fear of missing out on the new adventure has to exceed your comfort level with your current situation.
+To start something new and execute it, fear of missing out must exceed fear of the unknown.
+To explain in some more detail, suppose you don’t want to miss out on your potential vision and benefits of the ideal design for yourself and others.
+If that is the case, your fear of missing out on that new thing will need to be greater than your fear of the unknown.
+Your fear of missing out on the new adventure has to exceed your comfort level, of the fear of the unknown when compared to your current situation.

-Each of your next-step actions towards your ideal design the energy you put into next steps will help clarify your vision’s end state.
-Over time this will be a helpful aid in driving down fear.
-And how with each experience, it continues to reinforce your Faith to continue to keep moving forward.
+Each of your next-step actions towards your ideal design and the real energy you put into the next steps will help clarify your vision’s end state.
+Over time, this energy into uncertainty will be a helpful aid in driving down fear.
+And, as you progress, how each new experience continues to reinforce your Faith to continue to keep moving forward.